Saturday, 11 November 2017

 When Hobsbawm started to tackle Labour history he had already drawn very pessimistic conclusions from the post-war defeats suffered by the working class which his party along with the trade union and Labour Party leadership had organised.

-It is pretty clear that Hobsbawm played lip service for the need for a revolutionary Marxist Party that would combat the reformist leadership of the working class.
-Hobsbawm in this quote below believes that all a party should aim for is to stop the working from drifting into reformism.
+Hobsbawm played lip service for the need for a revolutionary Marxist Party that would combat the reformist leadership of the working class.
+Hobsbawm, in this quote below, believes that all a party should aim for is to stop the working from drifting into reformism.

 While examining the history of the British Labour movement, Hobsbawm discounted the possibility of a Marxist Party being established in the working class.
 As Norah Carlin suggests "Hobsbawm became so convinced that the dead weight of tradition on the British labour movement was irremovable? .In rejecting the 'heroic moral epic' style of labour history and deciding to concentrate on the long-term social and economic background of the movement, Hobsbawm ruled all revolutionary and near-revolutionary situations out of consideration.
 Thus he has very little to say about the high points of working-class struggle such as Chartism, the peak of the new unions in 1889-93, the waves of militancy of 1910-14 and 1919, or the General Strike of 1926".

 As was said, previous Hobsbawm had a near Jesuit ability to avoid upsetting both the Labour and Stalinist bureaucracy when writing about the working class.
 Despite this handicap, it would be wrong to say that all Hobsbawm writing on the Labour movement was worthless.
 To his credit, Hobsbawm wrote about Labour History with the same academic rigour as any of his other subjects.
 He believed historians should "consolidate the new territories won by the committed.'